I started my teaching career at St Andrew’s Primary School in September 2016 and have worked in both Year 5 and Year 6.

 After leaving Sixth Form, I studied Law at The University of Central Lancashire over three years and received a 2:1 Honours degree.
 I then decided that I needed some time away from studying so started work in the hospitality industry.
 I begin working as a barista in a lovely cafe come restaurant in Whalley; I quickly progressed to managing a team of over 15 people.
 After a couple of years I then took on the challenge of managing the opening of a brand new venue in Whalley.
 Soon after, I finally realised that teaching was the profession that I wanted to have an impact in.
 I applied to train through the PGCE route at The University of Cumbria in Lancaster, which would turn out to be a year of travelling, hard work, dedication and working 2 jobs around studying.
 I loved it though and I haven’t looked back.

-Upper key stage 2 has been a brilliant experience for me as a teacher over the past three years, and I am looking forward to another exciting year in Year 6.
+Upper key stage 2 has been a brilliant experience for me as a teacher over the past four years, and I am looking forward to another exciting year in Year 6.
 This year I am leading Literacy at St. Andrew’s, which includes Reading, Writing, SPaG and phonics; I am also taking on a new role as NQT mentor for Mr Martin in Year 3 and I look forward to guiding him through his first year as a class teacher.

 On a personal note, I enjoy playing netball and am a keen walker.
 I have recently started learning calligraphy as I have wedding invitations to make!
 I also occasionally do road cycling.